-- 1. Demonstrated level of threat to the physical integrity of the national historic site and suitability of proposed mitigation strategy or measures; - 2.
+- Demonstrated level of threat to the heritage value(s) of the heritage place and suitability of proposed mitigation strategy or measures; - 2.
 Demonstrated adherence to the Standards and Guidelines for the Conservation of Historic Places in Canada (second edition); - 3.
 Demonstrated need for financial assistance, including evidence that the project could not proceed effectively without funding from the Program; - 4.
 Level of financial risk associated with the project, including the financial stability/viability of your organization, its financial management capacity, and the amount of secured matching funding in place; and - 5.
-Demonstrated capacity to carry out and complete the proposed activities, in terms of conservation expertise and prior experience, by March 31, 2015.
+Demonstrated capacity to carry out and complete the proposed activities, in terms of conservation expertise and prior experience, by March 31, 2017.